coderefinery/git-collaborative/_episodes/01-remotes.md

 ## From local repositories to remote repositories

-- In contrast to other version control tools we do not contribute to a repository through a lightweight working copy
+- In contrast to other version control tools we do not contribute to a repository through a lightweight working copy.
-- In Git we often work within a clone
+- In Git we often work within a clone.
-- Contributing to a repository often starts by cloning the entire repository
+- Contributing to a repository often starts by cloning the entire repository.

 ---